interstitialRedirectModalTitle

 Purchased by TNC in 2022, Las Piletas Ranch boasts 13,500 acres of rolling foothills, grasslands and oak woodlands along with 24 miles of springs and seasonal creeks.
 The land is located in California’s Inner Coast Range, and protecting it has implications far beyond the boundaries of the property.
 Las Piletas Ranch represents a critical piece in a network of habitat that we are working to connect across the entire region.

-By protecting Las Piletas Ranch, we are creating a climate-resilient wildlife linkage and creating a stronghold for sensitive species, including the California condor, pronghorn antelope and San Joaquin kit fox.
+By protecting Las Piletas Ranch, we are creating a climate-resilient wildlife linkage and creating a stronghold for sensitive species, including the California condor, pronghorn and San Joaquin kit fox.
 This acquisition builds on more than 30 years of TNC’s work in the region.

 Now, to achieve our vision for the San Andreas Linkage, we’re focused on securing locations that expand on existing protected areas and connect them to other adjacent conserved lands, ultimately targeting hundreds of thousands of acres of protection across 31 properties.